radicle-dev/heartwood/radicle-cli/examples/rad-init-sync.md

 ✓ Announcing inventory..

 Your project's Repository ID (RID) is rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji.
-You can show it any time by running:
+You can show it any time by running `rad .`
-    rad .
 ```